MurtazaPakawala/API-MARKS-UNSW/README.md

 - the data is unclean since every course has different marking scheme
 - look at png file to get an idea

+## FINAL AIM
+- The AIM is to make leaderboards for every comp course and visual graphs for the marks better than the current way.